mysterious-coding/base_entranced/README.md

 ####`/g_fixVoiceChat`
 0 = enemies can hear your voice chats and see icon over your head (default JK3)

-1 = (default) only teammates can hear your voice chats and see icon over your head
+1 = (default) only teammates can hear your voice chats and see icon over your head (except for air support, which is used to BM your enemies)

 ####`/iLikeToDoorSpam`
 0 = (default) door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
 Wait until door opens to fire (skilled players already do this).
 Does not apply if a walker, shield, or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.